pranavraja/jira-py/README.md

 # API

 The main API is in `lib/jira.py`.
+The file is well-commented with examples on how to use the API.
 Note that the API will probably change around a lot as I just started this.